-Upon successful completion of this course and a written test, a certificate of completion in advanced Neurologic Music Therapy training will be issued by the Robert F. Unkefer Academy for Neurologic Music Therapy.
-Completion of the NMT training allows the board-certified music therapist to practice and use the designation of Neurologic Music Therapist (NMT) for three years.
+Upon successful completion of this course and a written exam, a certificate of completion in advanced Neurologic Music Therapy training will be issued by the Robert F. Unkefer Academy for Neurologic Music Therapy.
+Completion of the NMT training allows the board-certified music therapist to practice and use the designation of Neurologic Music Therapist (NMT) for five years.
 This training is open to students and professionals outside of the field of music therapy, however, completion of the NMT training does NOT allow one to practice outside their professional licensure-training certification.
 There are no required prerequisites to take this training.
 Completion of the training in its entirety is expected to gain the NMT designation and certificate.
-The NMT Academy training is endorsed by the World Federation of Neurorehabilitation (WFNR), the European Federation of Neurorehabilitation Societies (EFNS), and by the International Society for Clinical Neuromusicology (CNM).
+The NMT Academy training is endorsed by the World Federation of Neurorehabilitation (WFNR), the European Federation of Neurorehabilitation Societies (EFNS), and the International Society for Clinical Neuromusicology (CNM).
 The NMT Academy is approved by the U.S. Certification Board of Music Therapy (CBMT) as an advanced provider for Continuing Music Therapy Education credits (CMTE).
 Successful course completion will result in 36 CMTE credits.

-While this intensive training was create to introduce basic introductory knowledge about neurologic music therapy (NMT), all of the content may be difficult for some to absorb within the 4 day training period.
+While this intensive training was created to introduce basic introductory knowledge about neurologic music therapy (NMT), all of the content may be difficult for some to absorb within the 4 day training period.
 Therefore, anyone who has completed this initial training and remains in good standing in the Academy is welcome to retake the training at any time for a discounted fee.

 Upon completion of this course, participants will: